-Using any commercial intermediary, representative or agent to act on behalf of the Company, including resellers or distributors, needs prior approval from the Chief Executive Officer and the Group General Counsel.
+Using any commercial intermediary, representative or agent to act on behalf of the Company, including resellers or distributors, needs prior approval from the QinetiQ Group Chief Executive Officer and the Group General Counsel (or in our US Business Unit by the President and CEO, US; with notification to the Chief Executive Officer and Group General Counsel).
 We have to follow our strict internal controls on appointing and monitoring intermediaries at all times.